Willoughby Spit

 Willoughby Spit is a peninsula of land in the independent city of Norfolk, Virginia in the United States.
-It is bordered by water on three sides: the Chesapeake Bay to the north, Hampton Roads to the west, and Willoughby Bay to the south.
+It is bordered by water on three sides: the Chesapeake Bay to the north, the James River to the west, and Willoughby Bay to the south.

 History

 The area known as Willoughby Spit takes its name from Thomas Willoughby, who came to Virginia in 1610 and received his first of many land grants in 1625.
 Willoughby's son, Thomas II, was living there in the 1660s, and legend has it that his wife awoke one morning following a terrific storm (possibly the "Harry Cane" of 1667) to see a point of land in front her home, where there had been only water the night before.
 The Willoughby family, it is said, were quick to apply for an addendum to the original land grant, giving them ownership of the "new" property.

 Severe storms and hurricanes would continue to transform the contour of the coast, and the Willoughby holdings, for more than a century.
 Although official records of Hampton Roads weather go back only to 1871 when the National Weather Service was established in downtown Norfolk, records of earlier storms have been located in ships' logs, newspaper accounts, history books and writings of early settlers.

 Residents of colonial coastal Virginia were very much aware of the weather.
 To people who lived near the water and derived much of their livelihood from the sea, a tropical storm was a noteworthy event.
 During a hurricane in 1749, the Chesapeake Bay rose 15 ft above normal, and a sand spit was washed up at Sewell's Point.
 With the help of the Great Coastal Hurricane of 1806, Willoughby Spit was formed.

 Over the course of the next centuries, general westward movement of sand was compounded by extensive erosion of the 7.3 mi long beach of Willoughby Spit and the rest of Ocean View.
 Homes and businesses built too close to the water were routinely threatened by coastal storms, and recreational use was limited because of the narrow width of the beach.
 The City of Norfolk began implementing a "beach nourishment" construction project, which included the installation of breakwaters to try to reduce beach erosion and protect the shoreline.
 Since then, the coastline has been improved to provide more beach for recreation, and a buffer from the power of a storm-driven oceans and hurricanes.